 To be happy, it helps to exercise critical thinking skills.
 Curiosity helps us learn about the world, so we should question and explore everything, even our most cherished beliefs.

-An avoidance of critical assessment is an attitude that sometimes spreads to all aspects of life such that people perceive it wrong to objectively examine any new idea.
-For example, many people are wary of new technology, reluctant to take medicines, or change their diet.
+This attitude sometimes spreads to all aspects of life such that people perceive it wrong to objectively examine any new idea.
+They’ve been told that faith is superior to thought.
+For example, many believers are wary of new technology, reluctant to take medicines, or change their diet.
 They’re not open to innovative ideas because they’re not in the habit of using thought to solve issues.
-They’ve been told that faith is superior to thought.
 They’ve been robbed of the confidence to think!
-How evil!

-Another reason people can be closed-minded is they’ve been told to believe a spiel for which they’ve never seen any evidence, so have subconsciously become cynical about everything they’re told.
+Another reason people can be closed-minded is that since their childhood they’ve been told to believe a spiel for which they’ve never seen any real evidence, so have subconsciously become cynical about everything they’re told.

 The human body isn’t regarded with respect in the Bible.
 Sexuality is denigrated, the “flesh” is evil, passion is sinful, and one’s libido is suspect.
-Health, beauty and physical pleasure are secondary to the eternal things of the Spirit.
+Health, beauty and physical pleasure are secondary to belief in God.
 There are no prizes for guessing who promotes these ideas:

-Church leaders have always known that suppressed sexuality can be channeled into piety and harnessed for the purposes of the Church.
-Once again, this is a subjugation of what’s healthy, instinctive and natural to facilitate control.
+Church leaders know that suppressed sexuality can be channeled into piety and harnessed for the purposes of the Church.
+If a person’s sense of self, their innermost nature, what’s healthy, instinctive and natural, is wounded, to control them becomes easier.

-All of us are sexual beings, yet people often display circumspection, disdain and even outright condemnation of sexuality bacause of what’s taught in church.
+All of us are sexual beings, yet the victims of a Christian upbringing often display circumspection, disdain and even outright condemnation of sexuality.
 There are some predictable results, such as self-loathing, denial over sexual orientation, frigid relationships, guilt, loneliness, anger, and regret.
 Secular society is usually left to pick up the pieces after the damage has been done.
 I have many patients, particularly older people, who still have sexual problems due to their Christian upbringings, and it’s sometimes very difficult to help them.
 How tragic and unnecessary!

-Some people have an obsessive preoccupation with other people’s sexual preferences, thereby externalizing their own inner battle against sin.
-A classic example is the fundamentalist preacher, who may be a closet homosexual, babbling on about the evil of being gay.
+Some fundamentalist Christians have an obsessive preoccupation with other’s sexual preferences, thereby externalizing their own inner battle against sin.
+A classic example is a noisy preacher, himself a closet homosexual, babbling on about the evil of being gay.

 Religion Replacing Love